Virtual-Coffee/virtualcoffee.io/src/member-resources/guide-for-prospective-members.md

 [Sign up and RSVP for a Coffee](https://meetingplace.io/virtual-coffee) and get the link to our Zoom.

-#### 2. Complete the registration form {.mt-5 .mb-4}
+#### 2. Complete the registration form :blush: {.mt-5 .mb-4}

-Our MC will drop the link of the New Member Form together with the Code of Conduct and other links on the intro of Coffee.
+Our MC will drop the link of the New Member Form together with the [Code of Conduct](/code-of-conduct/) and other links during the intro of Coffee.
 The New Member Form will be dropped again at the end of the session.

-Grab the form, fill and submit it.
+Grab the form, fill it in, and submit it.
 Then, you will be given access to our Slack group.

 #### 3. So now you’re in our Slack!
 Welcome! 👋 {.mt-5 .mb-4}

 You can introduce yourself in this channel.
-We would love to welcome you and get to know you better!
+We would love to know who you are, where you are in your tech journey, and what you enjoy outside of tech!

 ---

 ### What is going on in Coffees? {.mt-3 .mb-4}

 We’re getting to know other members, old and new, through casual conversations on Zoom.
+We prioritize empathy, encouraging everyone to participate in the ways that are most comfortable to them, and learning together.
 Check out our [Guide To Virtual Coffee](/member-resources/guide-to-vc/) for more details.

 ---